What’s at Stake

 Wood boilers and furnaces keep residences warm, but they also threaten residents’ health if their emissions aren’t controlled.
 Fortunately, EPA recognized the danger and set pollution limits … in 1988.
 Since then, the agency has skipped three legally mandated junctures to update its standards and ensure health is still being protected.
 Meanwhile, the sale of heaters not covered by the 1988 standards has proliferated.

-When the EPA last set pollution limits on new wood-burning devices in 1988, the Agency determined that these devices “contribute significantly to air pollution which may reasonably be anticipated to endanger public health and welfare.”
-The Clean Air Act requires the EPA to review emissions standards for health harming sources of air pollution every 8 years.
-Under the law, the EPA should have reviewed and updated the standards in 1996, 2004 and 2012.
+The Clean Air Act requires the EPA to review emissions standards for harmful sources of air pollution every eight years.
+Under the law, the EPA should have reviewed and updated its wood heater standards in 1996, 2004 and 2012.
+It didn’t.
+As a result of EPA’s inaction, homeowners every year install out-of-date units that emit fine particles, including carcinogens.

 Earthjustice filed suit on behalf of a coalition of national and regional health and environmental groups to spur the agency to action.
 Better technology exists, and it’s time—far past time, in fact—that EPA require that it be used.